What appears to be the accidental downing of a commercial aircraft has greatly weakened Iran’s bargaining power in its current conflict with the U.S.

 No doubt the Iranian government will take a cue from the liberal-progressive hardliners in the Democratic Party and blame the whole thing on Donald Trump.

 Of course it was Trump’s fault for escalating the conflict that forced Iran to commit this terrible error.
-Trump them do it.
+Trump made them do it.

 Or Iran and U.S. Democrats can claim that Trump’s sanctions have crippled Iran to the point that it can’t maintain its radar systems, can’t make proper war any longer and so would make this type of mistake.